mvnandakishore/myrepo_demo/README.md

 * this is new update from updatebranch
-* added one more please check
+* newly modfied this line
 * Njoy new merge request